EventStore/EventStore/docs/server/usage-telemetry.md

 ## Disclosure

-On startup, EventStoreDB produces a message to the console and to the diagnostic logs, which looks similar to:
+On startup, KurrentDB produces a message to the console and to the diagnostic logs, which looks similar to:

 ```
 Telemetry
 ---------
-EventStoreDB collects usage data in order to improve your experience.
-The data is anonymous and collected by Event Store Ltd.
+KurrentDB collects usage data in order to improve your experience.
+The data is anonymous and collected by Kurrent, Inc.
-You can opt out of sending telemetry by setting the EVENTSTORE_TELEMETRY_OPTOUT environment variable to true.
+You can opt out of sending telemetry by setting the KURRENTDB_TELEMETRY_OPTOUT environment variable to true.
 For more information visit https://eventstore.com/telemetry
 ```